-The World YWCA and its global movement was delighted with the recent announcement from the office of the United Nations Secretary-General that Ms. PhumzileMlambo-Ngcuka, former Deputy President of South Africa, was appointed as the new Executive Director of UN Women.
-She will be taking over from Michelle Bachelet from Chile, who resigned in March this year from the position.
+In early August 2013, the World YWCA and its global movement took pride in the United Nations Secretary General’s announcement that Ms. Phumzile Mlambo-Ngcuka, former Deputy President of South Africa, was appointed as the new Executive Director of UN Women.

 September 27, 2013 marked an historic day and a significant step towards the advancement of women, young women and girls’ human rights.
 The 24th session of the UN Human Rights Council (HRC) came to an end last Friday September 27, with states unanimously adopting a resolution on child, early and forced marriage, calling for the elimination and prevention of this harmful traditional practice.
 For the first time in history this issue has been recognised and documented as a human rights violation within a UN document.

 The youth pre-conference to Africa on Population and Development took place between 24-25 September 2013 in Addis Ababa Ethiopia.
 African Youth representatives from different countries and organisations gathered in advance of the September 30 - October 4, Regional review conference on progress towards the goals of the ICPD Programme of Action.
 The main theme of the Regional conference is Harnessing the Demographic Dividend: the Future We Want for Africa.
 The World YWCA was represented by Nelly Lukale youth coordinator at the YWCA of Kenya and Jennifer Mbise a young woman from the YWCA of Tanzania who was also a member of the steering committee.